robertyoung2/luis-batch-test-scraper-public/README.md

 * username: the account username for Luis, as a string, for example "billgates@microsoft.com".
 * password: the associated password for the username, as a string, for example "i-love-cortana".
-* home_path: defines the user path on their local machine to the chrome web driver, for example "~/chromedriver".
+* home_path: defines the user path on their local machine to the [Chrome web driver](https://chromedriver.chromium.org/downloads), for example "~/chromedriver".
 * app-name: the name of the Luis app to be loaded on the "My Apps" page in Luis, for example "myapp_v01".
+* subscription: the azure subscription you wish to use (handles pop-up prompt if it appears).
+* authoring-resource: the resource name for [authoring](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-azure-subscription) and query prediction runtime resources.

 ### variable_names.py